FY 2019 NSLP Equipment Assistance Grants for School Food Authorities

 - The availability of existing state and local funding for equipment purchases

 State agencies must submit a copy of the Request for Application (RFA) to their respective Food and Nutrition Service regional program office for prior approval.
 The RFA must include all applicable terms and conditions both at the federal and state level (Government-wide and USDA requirements).
 The federal terms and conditions are outlined in the attached “Regional Office Checklist for Reviewing State Agency NSLP Equipment Grant Proposals.”

 With the funding available in FY 2019, FNS used the State Administrative Expense allocation formula to issue the total allocation of $30 million to state agencies.
 Refer to the state agency funding allocation attachment.

 A state agency may not use more than five percent of its allocation for administrative costs associated with awarding grants to eligible SFAs.

-In order to make the most effective use of the NSLP Equipment Assistance Grant funds, state agencies must include, as a focus area, equipment that improves the quality of school meals.
-Additional focus areas may include:
+In order to make the most effective use of the NSLP Equipment Assistance Grant funds, state agencies must include the following as key focus areas: •

 - Equipment that improves the safety of food served in the school meal programs;

 - Equipment that improves the overall energy efficiency of the school food service operations; and/or

 - Equipment used to improve or expand participation in school meals.